GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 This behaviour can be overriden by pre-processing text with a character filter that converts terms to lower-case and/or strips out non-word characters.

 In this implementation of the English (Porter2) stemming algorithm:
-* all quotation marks and apostrophies are converted to a standard single quote character U+0027 (also ASCII hex 27);
+* all quotation marks and apostrophies are converted to the standard single quote character U+0027;
 * all leading and trailing quotation marks are stripped from the term before processing begins;
 * in Step 5, the trailing "e" is not removed from stems that end in "ue".
 For example, "tongues" is stemmed as tongue (strict implementation returns "tongu") and "picturesque" is returned unchanged rather than stemmed to "picturesqu"); and
 * the `exceptions` and `kInvariantExceptions` are checked after every step in the algorith to ensure exceptions are not missed at intermediate steps.